 - the time necessary for the spouse to become self-supporting;

 - the loss of employment benefits and other work opportunities by the spouse seeking maintenance;

 - the age, physical condition, and emotional condition of the spouse seeking maintenance;

 - the ability of the spouse from whom maintenance is sought to meet the needs of both persons; and

 - the contribution of each spouse in the accumulation of property during the marriage.
 No single factor is controlling, and each case must be determined on its own facts.
 Marital misconduct (adultery, abuse, etc.) cannot be considered by the court.

 Taxes and Spousal Maintenance in Minnesota

 The tax effect of spousal maintenance is an important consideration.
 Spousal maintenance is considered income to the recipient and is taxable.
 Spousal maintenance is tax deductible to the paying spouse.
 Given these considerations, a divorce agreement may be structured to avoid these tax consequences.
 For this reason, and based on the many other factual and legal considerations involving a spousal maintenance determination, it is important to have a knowledgeable family law attorney represent your interests.
-The experienced attorneys at Jeddeloh and Snyder, P.A. can represent you in divorce or legal separation proceedings to ensure your case is fully and fairly presented.
+The experienced Family Law attorneys at Jeddeloh & Snyder, P.A. can represent you in divorce or legal separation proceedings to ensure your case is fully and fairly presented.